Skip to content

 max_tool_calls_from_history: null # Limit tool call messages replayed from history (null = no limit)

-show_tool_calls: true # Show tool-call markers and trace metadata in message content
+show_tool_calls: true # Show tool-call markers and trace metadata; hidden mode still allows generic worker warmup copy

 worker_tools: null # Tool names to route through workers (null = use MindRoom's default routing policy, [] = disable)